nicolastonon/EFTSimPheno/README.md

 - First time : [General instructions](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookCMSConnect) to create an account and use the CMSConnect service.

-- Log in to the service, setup the datacards properly, and launch the gridpack production :
+- Login, setup the datacards properly, and launch the gridpack production :

 ```
 #Log in